psas/lv3.1-recovery/controlSystem/RecoveryBoard/firmware-rs/src/bin/README.md

 ## Parachute

 This binary is the program for either the drogue or the main ERS parachute boards.
-The command to flash it is `cargo run -r --bin parachute` To flash it as the drogue board set the BOARD environment variable to `"drogue"`.
+To flash it as the drogue board, run `BOARD=drogue cargo parachute`.
-To flash it as the main board set the BOARD environment variable to `"main"`.
+To flash it as the main board, run `BOARD=main cargo parachute`.

 ### Interrupts